A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Catalog Properties

 The central panel of Figure~\ref{fig:z_logL3} further illustrates how the radio-luminosity distribution depends on redshift.
 The bulk of the population locate at $\log (L_{\rm 3\,GHz}/\mathrm{W~Hz^{-1}}) \sim 24$--25, with a tail extending to $\log (L_\mathrm{3\,GHz}/\mathrm{W\,Hz^{-1}}) \gtrsim 26$ (see also the right panel of Figure~\ref{fig:z_logL3}).
-The red dashed curve shows the luminosity corresponding to the VLASS $5\sigma$ detection limit as a function of redshift; as expected, this selection boundary produces an apparent lower envelope that rises rapidly toward high $z$, so that intrinsically radio-quiet sources are progressively missed at $z\gtrsim 1$.
+The red dashed curve shows the luminosity corresponding to the VLASS $5\sigma$ detection limit as a function of redshift.
+As expected, this selection boundary produces a lower envelope that rises rapidly toward high $z$, so that intrinsically radio-quiet sources are progressively missed at $z\gtrsim 1$.
+This behavior reflects the flux-limited nature of the sample, i.e., a manifestation of the Malmquist bias.
 Note that the VLASS $5\sigma$ limit shown in the figure assumes a spectral index of $\alpha=0.7$, while the plotted spectral indices are often derived from fits to VLASS/FIRST/LoTSS flux densities; this difference causes some sources to appear below the nominal limit.

 Radio emission at $L_{\nu}\gtrsim 10^{24}\,{\rm W\,Hz^{-1}}$ is typically dominated by radio AGN rather than star formation (e.g., \citealt{MauchSadler2007,BestHeckman2012}; see also \citealt{Smolcic2017A1} for deep 3\,GHz surveys), while radio luminosity alone is not a definitive AGN classifier.
-Adopting $L_{\rm 3\,GHz}=10^{24}\,{\rm W\,Hz^{-1}}$ as a practical divider, we find that a large fraction of the Clean VLASS--HSC sample lies above this threshold: 81.8\% sources satisfy $\log (L_{\rm 3\,GHz}/\mathrm{W\,Hz^{-1}})\ge 24$.
+Adopting $L_{\rm 3\,GHz}=10^{24}\,{\rm W\,Hz^{-1}}$ as a practical divider, we find that a large fraction of the Clean VLASS--HSC sample lies above this threshold: 82.1\% sources satisfy $\log (L_{\rm 3\,GHz}/\mathrm{W\,Hz^{-1}})\ge 24$.